History of Marseille: Antiquity

 Massalia became one of the major trading ports of the ancient world.
 At its height, in the 4th century BC, it had a population of about 50,000 inhabitants on about fifty hectares surrounded by a wall.
 It was governed as an aristocratic republic, with an assembly formed by the 600 wealthiest citizens.
 It had a large temple of the cult of Apollo of Delphi on a hilltop overlooking the port and a temple of the cult of Artemis of Ephesus at the other end of the city.
 The drachmas minted in Massalia were found in all parts of Ligurian-Celtic Gaul.
 Traders from Massalia ventured into France on the rivers Durance and Rhône and established overland trade routes to Switzerland and Burgundy, reaching as far north as the Baltic Sea.
 They exported their own products: local wine, salted pork and fish, aromatic and medicinal plants, coral, and cork.
 The most famous citizen of Massalia was the mathematician, astronomer and navigator Pytheas.
 Pytheas made mathematical instruments, which allowed him to establish almost exactly the latitude of Marseille, and he was the first scientist to observe that the tides were connected with the phases of the moon.
 Between 330 and 320 BC, he organized an expedition by ship into the Atlantic and as far north as England, and to visit Iceland, Shetland, and Norway, where he was the first scientist to describe drift ice and the midnight sun.
 Though he hoped to establish a sea trading route for tin from Cornwall, his trip was not a commercial success, and it was not repeated.
-The Massiliots found it cheaper and simpler to trade with Northern Europe over land routes.
+The Massaliotes found it cheaper and simpler to trade with Northern Europe over land routes.

 The city thrived by acting as a link between inland Gaul, hungry for Roman goods and wine (which Massalia was steadily exporting by 500 BC), and Rome's insatiable need for new products and slaves.
 During the Punic Wars, Hannibal crossed the Alps north of the city.
 In 123 BC, Massalia was faced by an invasion of the Allobroges and Arverni under Bituitus; it entered into an alliance with Rome, receiving protection—Roman legions under Q. Fabius Maximus and Gn.
 Domitius Ahenobarbus defeated the Gauls at Vindalium in 121 BC—in exchange for yielding a strip of land through its territory which was used to construct the Via Domitia, a road to Spain.
 The city thus maintained its independence a little longer, although the Romans organized their province of Transalpine Gaul around it and constructed a colony at Narbo Martius (Narbonne) in 118 BC which subsequently competed economically with Massalia.